-In our Ask a Doc series, we sit down with physicians and other clinical experts across our networks, including at Allegheny Health Network (AHN), for a chat on an important health topic.
+In our Ask a Doc series, we sit down with physicians and other clinical experts, including those at Allegheny Health Network (AHN), for a chat on an important health topic.
 In this post, Dr. George Gabriel talks with us about cholesterol and heart health.

 Hyperlipidemia: It’s a big word… and a big problem.
 “Hyperlipidemia” means “high cholesterol levels in your bloodstream” or simply “high cholesterol.”
 About two in five people around the world have high cholesterol levels.